 "Love the Lord your God with all your heart, with all your soul, with all your mind and with all your strength.
 Love your neighbor as yourself.
 There is no commandment greater than these."

 Mark 12.
 29-31

-Integrated Studies, taught by our Program Staff, identifies and enables each resident to deal with the emotional, psychological, and relational issues of addiction.
-In addition, Living in Freedom, which addresses purity issues, is offered as a group class led by a teacher, while the small group component is led by residents approved by the Advisory team.
+Integrated Studies, taught by our Program Staff, identifies and enables each resident to deal with the emotional, psychological, and relational issues of life-controlling issues.
+In addition, Living in Freedom, which addresses purity issues, is offered as a group class led by a staff.

-Transitions, is a four module curriculum taught by our Program Staff that specifically addresses the strongholds of addiction.
-In Celebrate Recovery, the resident recognizes patterns and behaviors in addiction.
-Redefining Values allows the resident to replace negative thoughts and values, while Character Progression encourages the resident to remove the stumbling blocks to an abundant life.
-The fourth component of this step is a weekly small group session which allows the residents to process the principles taught.
+Transitions, is a four module curriculum taught by our Program Staff that specifically addresses the strongholds of life-controlling issues.
+In Celebrate Recovery, students recognize patterns and behaviors in their lives.
+Redefining Values allows the students to replace negative thoughts and values, while Character Progression encourages the students to remove the stumbling blocks to an abundant life.
+The fourth component of this step is a weekly small group session which allows the students to process the principles taught.

 Practical Ministry is a campus-wide module offered each Friday and Saturday.
-Residents serve others through bringing community awareness of addiction, providing practical hands-on ministry to families and churches, and reaching out to churches through music and testimonials.
+Students serve others through bringing community awareness of life-controlling issues, providing practical hands-on ministry to families and churches, and reaching out to churches through music and testimonials.

-Free Time is scheduled every Friday and Sunday night in an effort to teach the residents how to properly manage their time by choosing the appropriate activities which will aid in their successful, long-term sobriety.
+Free Time is scheduled every Friday and Sunday night in an effort to teach the students how to properly manage their time by choosing the appropriate activities which will aid in their long-term success in life.